juddc/jxc/README.md

 The JXC reference implementation library has a two-stage parser.
 The first parsing stage handles JXC's syntax and yields a clear list of elements without allocating any memory for your data.
 The second-stage parser takes these elements and converts them into the appropriate data types, allocating memory however is needed for your environment.
 This means that language bindings are very efficient because each scripting language can have its own second-stage parser that allows that language to manage memory and data types appropriately.
 There are several second-stage parsers you can use depending on your use-case.
 If your application uses the C++ stdlib, you can use the C++ second-stage parser that uses a union type (`jxc::Value`) which can contain any valid JXC value as well as their associated annotations and numeric suffixes.
 If you have more complex needs (such as integrating with a game engine), writing a custom second-stage parser is not difficult (there is an example custom parser in `jxc_examples/src/custom_parser.cpp`).

 # Python Usage
 JXC includes first-class, fully featured Python bindings.
-It has two APIs - a more flexible but verbose one, and one that's similar to `json.loads` and `json.dumps`.
+It has two APIs - one that works similarly to `json.loads` and `json.dumps`, and a more flexible but verbose one.

 ## Parsing in Python
 ```python-repl